December 14, 2022 | Article | 5 min Personal insights

 - You will be prompted to press “Y for valid” or “N if unauthorized,” and then guided to add in the CVV number from your card.

 - If you responded to any of these prompts, the scammers will then proceed to call back by spoofing the 1-800 number from your banking institution.
-They’ll then claim they work for the bank or credit union's fraud department and that there is potential fraud on your debit or credit card.
+They’ll then claim they work for the bank's fraud department and that there is potential fraud on your debit or credit card.

 - Once the trust has been established, the scammers will tell you that the fraudulent charge was made on your bank account through a digital instant payment app.
 These payment apps are meant for the quick transfer of funds between registered users, with only the recipient's email or mobile number needed to initiate an instant payment transaction.